-Located in a former royal customs house with stunning waterfront views, Fotografiska is widely considered one of Stockholm’s top museums.
-Dedicated to contemporary photography, it features both world-famous and emerging international artists in changing exhibitions.
+Located in a former royal customs house with stunning waterfront views, Fotografiska is widely considered one of Europe’s top museums.
+Dedicated to contemporary photography, it features both world-famous and emerging international artists in its regularly changing exhibitions.
 Open until 1am on weekends, Fotografiska also has an award-winning in-house restaurant, bar and café, making it easy to spend an entire evening here.

 Stockholm in 48 hours?
 A difficult task, but not an impossible one.
 The Swedish capital is packed with stunning sights and restaurants that are changing the expectations of traditional recipes.
 Packing it all into two days can be a little intense.
 This place doesn’t really do intense, so follow our guide to the perfect 48 hours in Stockholm and focus on pleasure.

 When to visit?
 That depends on your weather preference, but there are no bad options.
 Some say that Stockholm is at its most glorious in late spring and summer, but even the dark (and cold, so cold) winter has plenty to offer the intrepid explorer.
 Whatever the weather, Stockholm is built for enjoyment.